julian-cardone/stock.ai/backend/README.md

 * As I am using a free API for fundamental data, there are limitations.
 When I find a solution, I will be able to populate the entire pro forma financial model with reliable data.
 * I am working on further analysis on the companies using python libraries such as pandas, plotly, and dash.
-* Deploy a live version of the application
+* Deploy a live version of the application.